The Indigenous Peoples Of Brazil Water Project

 Providing Clean Water to Indigenous Communities

-Two villages near Boca do Acre and the Juruá and Purus Rivers in Acre, Northern Brazil
+Two Apurina communities in Boca do Acre and Baixo Pauni, in Brazil

 Project Story

-The Indigenous Peoples of Brazil Water Project’s mission is to build drinking water wells for two Indigenous communities in Acre in Brazil: the Madha people, a community of 1500 people, who live along the banks of the Juruá and Purus rivers and the Apurina people, who live near Boca do Acre.
+The Indigenous Peoples of Brazil Water Project’s mission is to build drinking water wells for two Indigenous communities in Acre in Brazil: one in the Apurina community in Baixo Pauni and another for those living near Boca do Acre.

 Through the support of a $8,200.00 Purpose Earth grant, the Indigenous Peoples of Brazil Water Project will be able to move forward with the drilling of both wells with necessary funding for materials, tools and installation.